 - Log in as a teacher and go to the course.

 - If necessary, click on the "Submit for analysis" button, then wait for the analysis to be completed.
-The analysis is processed in the background by scheduled tasks, so its speed of completion will depend on task timings and task run schedules.
+The analysis will be processed in the background by scheduled tasks, so its speed of completion will depend on task timings and task run schedules.
+Click "Accessibility toolkit" again.